chaoxu/chaoxu.github.io/pages/course-frontier-of-algorithms.md

 Final project:

 Due on 10/31.
+Please send it to `zwx2020@email.swu.edu.cn`.
+Together with your ID and name.

-Select any one of the papers, and summarize it.
+Either select any one of the papers below and summarize it.
+Or, pick any STOC/FOCS/SODA paper and summarize it.

+It should be a 1 page summary.
+More pages are okey.

  - Cole, Richard (1987), "Slowing down sorting networks to obtain faster sorting algorithms", Journal of the ACM, 34 (1): 200–208, doi:10.1145/7531.7537
  - Chan, Timothy, "Improved Deterministic Algorithms for Linear Programming in Low Dimensions", ACM Transactions on Algorithms (TALG), Volume 14, Issue 3